Lecture 12

 ggplot(acs12, aes(x = time_to_work, y = lang, color = income))

-RQ: How do reported rates of texting while driving vary by gender? (in yrbss
+RQ: How do reported rates of texting while driving vary by gender? (in yrbss)

 We can use color!

-(for filling in areas like bars) are the arguments we use inside aes()
+color (for lines and points) and fill (for filling in areas like bars) are the arguments we use inside aes() to add color.Rows: 13,583

 Columns: 13